ScNelson/JavaControlFlowHW/README.md

 ## Description

-This project contains a single ControlFlow.java file, which contains and exploration of for loops in Java
+This project contains a single ControlFlow.java file, which contains an exploration of for loops in Java